 The fourth volume in the Alien series was placed in the hands of Jean-Pierre Jeunet, the same director responsible for one of the French-est films of all time, the quirky and heartwarming Amélie.
 A pretty big jump, but one Jeunet handled surprisingly easily.

-Released only this past year, this Western starring John C. Reilly, Joaquin Phoenix, and Jake Gyllenhaal was directed by Jacques Audiard.
+This recent Western starring John C. Reilly, Joaquin Phoenix, and Jake Gyllenhaal was directed by Jacques Audiard.

 Set in Tibet and directed by Jean-Jacques Annaud, this film starring Brad Pitt is based on the true story of Austrian mountain climber Heinrich Harrer and the unlikely friendship he formed with the Dalai Lama.